Barot, Himachal Pradesh: Shanan Hydel Project

 Barot is the inlet point of the tunnel that diverts river water of Uhl river to Shanan Power House in Jogindernagar.
 The town has a diversion dam that was commissioned in 1932.
 The funicular trolley system was built during construction to connect Barot with Jogindernagar.
 The project workers live in the Punjab State Electricity Board (PSEB) colony in Barot.

 Accessibility

 By road

 Barot is situated 25 km off National Highway 20.
-The diversion to Barot is from a village, Ghatasani, on the Mandi-Jogidernagar road, 40 km from Joginder Nagar and 65 km from Mandi.
+The diversion to Barot is from a village, Ghatasani, on the Mandi-Jogindernagar road, 40 km from Joginder Nagar and 65 km from Mandi.
 This Ghatasni-Barot road passes through Jhatingri and Tikkan.
 From Tikkan, the road runs along the Uhl river till Barot.
 A major portion of this road is single lane, though not one way.

 Barot is connected by public buses to Mandi, Jogindernagar and Palampur.
 Buses plying to Kothikodh, Bada Gran and Luhardi also pass through Barot.